 I can only budget one newspaper and it was an easy choice: I chose the Post.

 Their WorldView email that drops around midnight Monday thru Friday is the single most important newsletter I get.
-It not only informs, but it is also an education tool filled with cultural nuggets from around the world.
+It not only informs, but it is also an education tool filled with cultural and historical nuggets from around the world.

 For example, this morning’s WorldView:

 At a handover ceremony held in a Berlin church on Wednesday, Namibian officials received the remains of indigenous people killed in their country by German forces more than a century ago.
 The grisly contents included 19 skulls, a scalp and bones belonging to five skeletons, all of which had been been housed for decades on dusty shelves in German universities and museums.